zoxpx/pxdocs/content/install-with-other/dcos/operate-and-maintain/portworx-volumes.md

 With the addition of External volumes, stateful tasks can now failover to any other agent which has enough resources available.

 In the upstream version of the framework, all resources that were reserved for a task were expected to be "permanent" for that task.
 So. if a failed task was being re-launched it would expect the same resource IDs as the task that just failed (even for memory and CPU).
 This did not allow even stateless tasks to fail over to other agents.
-We have modified the framework to allow resource reservation such as memory and CPU to not be "permanent", and since PX volumes are not considered a persistent resource, all statefull tasks can also failover between agents.
+We have modified the framework to allow resource reservation such as memory and CPU to not be "permanent", and since Portworx volumes are not considered a persistent resource, all statefull tasks can also failover between agents.

-When a PX volume is specified to be used in a task, it is added to the ContainerInfo for that task.
-When this task is executed on the agent that is chosen, DVDI is used by mesos to attach and mount the PX volume in the path specified.
-When the task is killed, the mesos executor unmounts and detaches the PX volume using DVDI, so they are available to be mounted on other agent nodes if the service scheduler decides to move the task (eg when constraints are applied to tasks).
+When a Portworx volume is specified to be used in a task, it is added to the ContainerInfo for that task.
+When this task is executed on the agent that is chosen, DVDI is used by mesos to attach and mount the Portworx volume in the path specified.
+When the task is killed, the mesos executor unmounts and detaches the Portworx volume using DVDI, so they are available to be mounted on other agent nodes if the service scheduler decides to move the task (eg when constraints are applied to tasks).

-An agent running a stateful task can also be killed with the PX volumes mounted.
+An agent running a stateful task can also be killed with the Portworx volumes mounted.
 In this case, the scheduler will try to launch the task on another agent, since there are no local persistent resources for that task.
-Since the dead agent would also be marked offline in PX, when this task is launched on another node it would be able to successfully attach and mount the same PX volume.
-On the attach on the new node, PX would reconcile data between all the replicas to ensure data integrity between the replicas.
+Since the dead agent would also be marked offline in Portworx, when this task is launched on another node it would be able to successfully attach and mount the same Portworx volume.
+On the attach on the new node, Portworx would reconcile data between all the replicas to ensure data integrity between the replicas.

-Note: This would require the PX volumes to created with a replication factor > 1
+Note: This would require the Portworx volumes to created with a replication factor > 1